Outrage Builds Over Report Of Alleged Use Of Spyware On Press, Activists

-The president of the European Commission says the usage of spyware against journalists is "completely unacceptable" as outrage builds globally after a new report alleged several governments, including EU-member Hungary, used an Israeli program to hack the smartphones of journalists, government officials, and rights activists worldwide.
+Politicians and media rights groups across the world have voiced outrage after a new report alleged several governments, including EU-member Hungary, used an Israeli program to hack the smartphones of journalists, officials, and rights activists worldwide.

 An investigation by 17 media organizations and the Organized Crime and Corruption Reporting Project (OCCRP), released late on July 18, has drawn links between the Israeli-based NSO Group, accused of supplying spyware to governments, and a leaked database of up to 50,000 phone numbers believed to have been identified as people of interest by clients of the company since 2016.